NipunXD/EcoRate/README.md

-EcoRate - Your Personalised Sustainability Guide
+EcoRate - Your Personalised Path To Sustainable Living